FIND OUT NOW: ALL THERE IS TO KNOW ABOUT RHESUS FACTOR (Rh) INCOMPATIBILITY

 However, if a mother became sensitized because of scenarios as listed above, her first live birth may be affected by Rh incompatibility.

-WHEN ARE THE EFFECTS OF RHESUS INCOMPATIBILITY?
+WHAT ARE THE EFFECTS OF RHESUS INCOMPATIBILITY?

 Rhesus Incompatibility affects unborn babies and the effect ranges from mild to life-threatening.
 When antibodies attack your baby’s red blood cells, a disease called Haemolysis can occur.
 This means your baby’s red blood cells are being broken down at a faster and dangerous rate.